AY2324S1-CS2113-T17-1/tp/docs/README.md

 * `edit-activity 1 Morning Run duration/60 distance/10000 datetime/2021-09-01 06:00`
 * `edit-cycle 2 Evening Ride duration/120 distance/20000 datetime/2021-09-01 18:00 elevation/1000`

+### Setting Goals:

+'set-activity-goal'

+You can set goals for your activities in AthletiCLI by setting the target distance or duration for a specific sport.

+**Syntax**
+* `set-activity-goal sport/SPORT target/TARGET period/PERIOD value/VALUE`

+**Parameters**

+* SPORT: The sport for which you want to set a goal.
+It must be one of the following: run, swim, cycle, general.
+* TARGET: The target for which you want to set a goal.
+It must be one of the following: distance, duration.
+* VALUE: The value of the target.
+It must be a positive number.
+For distance, it is in meters.
+For duration, it is in minutes.

+**Examples**

+* `set-activity-goal sport/run target/distance period/weekly value/10000` sets a goal of running 10km per week.
+* `set-activity-goal sport/swim target/duration period/monthly value/120` sets a goal of swimming for 2 hours per month.

 ## Diet Management

 ### Adding Diets: